Q: What is an automatic drain and when should it be used?

 A: The automatic internal drain operates whenever liquid has accumulated in the filter bowl and a tool or valve is cycled, causing a momentary pressure drop of 2 psi or more.
 It also drains whenever the air supply is shut down and exhausted, overnight, or for the weekend.
 Manual draining of filters is often overlooked in the industrial environment and M/P recommends that all filters be ordered with automatic drains.

 Q: Why would there be an excessive pressure drop across my filter, and what can I do about it?

-A: Several reasons may cause excessive pressure drop.
+A: Several reasons may cause an excessive pressure drop.
 The element may be dirty and need to be cleaned or replaced.
-(Do not clean a coalescing element) It is possible the filter could be smaller than needed to handle the flow requirements, and a larger filter may be required.
-It is also possible, that a larger micron rated element may be needed for that particular application.
+(Do not clean a coalescing element.)
+It is possible the filter could be smaller than needed to handle the flow requirements, therefore a larger filter may be required.
+It is also possible that a larger micron rated element may be needed for that particular application.

-Q: What would cause my polycarbonate bowl to crack, craze or get a cloudy appearance and what should I do about it?
+Q: What would cause my polycarbonate bowl to crack, craze, or get a cloudy appearance?
+What should I do about it?

 Q: How often should I change my filter elements?

 A: The industrial environment will control the useful life of the elements.
 The dirtier the environment, the shorter the lifespan.